santis1001/Employee-Manager/README.md

 ```
 **Persistent Data**

-The persistent_db is a script that constantly updates the lists for department, role and employee, this lists are use when making changes loads an updated list of the database state.
-This helps selecting a department or a role by name instad of id number, and everything else too, As to which employee is selected to update, delete, or to be manager.
+The `persistent_db` script continuously updates the lists for departments, roles, and employees.
+These lists are used to load an updated state of the database when making changes.
+This helps in selecting a department or role by name instead of an ID number, as well as other functionalities such as determining which employee is selected for updates, deletions, or as a manager.

-The functionality of the script is using mysql and fs, it get the actual data from the database, and saves that data as a json in a .json file.
-These json files is accessed from the inquire questions.
+The script utilizes MySQL and the `fs` module.
+It retrieves the current data from the database and saves it as a JSON file.
+These JSON files are then accessed from the inquirer questions, allowing for seamless integration with the user interface.

 ```js
 const mysql = require('mysql');